Random Popular Matchings with Incomplete Preference Lists: Incomplete Preference Lists Setting

 \subsection{Size of \boldmath{$A_2$}}

-Since our top-choice graph has two types of edges with different distributions, the first thing we want to bound is the number of each type of edges.
+Since our top-choice graph has two types of edges with different distributions, we first want to bound the number of each type of edges.
 Note that the top-choice graph has $|A_2|$ normal edges and $|A_1|$ last resort edges, so the problem is equivalent to bounding the size of $A_2$.

-We will prove the following lemma, which shows that in a random instance with strict and $k$-incomplete preference lists, the ratio $\frac{|A_2|}{n}$ lies around a constant $1-(1-e^{-1/\alpha})^{k-1}$ with high probability.
+First, we will prove the next two lemmas, which will be used to bound the ratio $\frac{|A_2|}{n}$.

 \begin{lemma} In a random instance with strict and $k$-incomplete preference lists,